Capture of East India Company ship Nautilus: Capture of Nautilus

 On 30 June, Peacock was in the Sunda Straits, with the island of Krakatau under the sloop's lee.
-There she sighted the East India Company's armed brig Nautilus.
-Nautilus measured 200 tons, was armed with ten 18-pounder carronades and four 9-pounder guns, and had a crew of 80, many of whom were lascars.
+There she sighted the East India Company brig Nautilus.
+Nautilus measured 200 tons, was armed with ten 18-pounder carronades and four 9-pounder guns, and had a crew of 80, most of whom were Indian lascars.
 (Peacock was armed with twenty 32-pounder carronades and two 12-pounder guns.)